Buck Brannaman

 Dan M. "Buck" Brannaman (born January 29, 1962) is an American horse trainer and a leading clinician with a philosophy of handling horses based on classical concepts from the vaquero tradition; working with the horse's nature, using an understanding of how horses think and communicate to train the horse to accept humans and work confidently and responsively with them.

-In 2022 he launched an online learning platform where he can connect with and teach students via educational videos.
-TheBuckChannel.com.

 One of Brannaman's stated goals is to make the animal feel safe and secure around humans so that the horse and rider can achieve a true union.